 What to do next!

-If you’re stuck on which move to make next, check out over 100 online courses available to start today – no need to wait for start dates or semesters.
+If you’re stuck on which move to make next, check out Open Colleges online courses available to start today – no need to wait for start dates or semesters.
 All Open Colleges courses are flexible, online and come with a tiered support system so you can connect with real people in a variety of ways if you need help with your studies.